March 9, 2012

 To dispel any doubt, the Latin words, “circumit orbe” (encircling the orb, or world) along with “pecunia” (money) appear along the edge of the coin.
 On the coin’s other side, the etched letters are harder to read, but a large roman numeral “XX” appears above the date, “1803”.

 With a little imagination, one can picture a visiting seaman (or a Phippen ancestor) casting off his breeches at the end of a long day, with the coin falling out of the pants’ pocket and rolling across the floor to the edge of the room.
 It may have wobbled briefly before slipping into a crack along the wall.
 Over time, the shifting building made the coin “shimmy down” to the top of the window frame in the story below.
-There it lay for over two centuries, waiting for an appreciative soul to find it, in the person of Kevin White.
+There it lay for over two centuries, waiting for an appreciative soul to find it.

 In addition to the Brazilian coin, other coins have been found onsite at The Gables.
 These include a Massachusetts penny dated 1783 (significant because it was issued before the Federal Reserve issued copper cents in 1793); a French penny dated 1783; a Spanish piece of eight dated in the late 1700s, and a Canadian two-cent piece.
 These coins have been inventoried and are part of the archives at The House of the Seven Gables.